Mount Barrille: Climbing

 Despite its relatively low elevation, Mt.
 Barrille is notable for its imposing east face with nearly 2,600 feet of vertical sheer granite.
 It is one of the more frequently climbed peaks in the Ruth Gorge owing in part to its proximity to the air taxi landing area and the Sheldon Chalet immediately west of the peak.
 There are several climbing routes with different ranges of technical difficulty.
 The Japanese Couloir is a moderate, Alaska grade III route featuring steep 55-70 degree angle snow and ice.
 The first ascent of this route was made in 1976 by Teruaki Segawa, Kensei Suga, Masayuki Suemasa, and Eiji Tsai.

 Another popular route to the summit is the Cobra Pillar, a direct line up the central pillar of the east face.
 Named for its resemblance to a cobra from certain angles, this route is rated YDS 5.11.
 The first ascent of this route was made by Jim Donini and Jack Tackle over six days in June 1991.
 The first one-day speed ascent of the route was made in June 2004 by Joe Puryear and Chris McNamara.

 The Baked Alaskan route is on the east face and is rated 5.10+.
 The first ascent was made by Brian Teale and Scott Thelen in July 2001.

 The west aspect of the mountain is covered by glacial ice and gentle enough to be descended by skiing.

+Climate

+Based on the Köppen climate classification, Mount Barrille is located in a Tundra climate zone with long, cold, snowy winters, and cool summers.
+Weather systems are forced upwards by the Alaska Range (orographic lift), causing heavy precipitation in the form of snowfall.
+Winter temperatures can drop below −20 °F with wind chill factors below −30 °F. The months May through June offer the most favorable weather for viewing and climbing.